Health Insurance

 Catastrophic Plan

-· Lower Premium
+· Lower premium

-· The preventive care is free of charge
+· Preventive care is free of charge

 High-Deductible Health Plan (HDHP)

-· Similar to other plans, if you reach the maximum out-of- pocket deductibles, the plan pays for your full healthcare
+· Similar to other plans, if you reach the maximum out-of-pocket deductibles, the plan pays for your full healthcare

-· Free preventative care
+· Free preventive care

-· Payments are in Premium, deductibles, and copays or coinsurance
+· Payments are in premium, deductibles, and copays or coinsurance

-· It’s necessary to record your withdrawals from HSA to know when you have completed paying your deductibles.
+· It’s necessary to record your withdrawals from your HSA to know when you have completed paying your deductibles.

 Conclusion